liquid-forge/forge-architecture/docs/meta-architecture.md

 - **ETL Components**: Data pipeline and transformation services

 ### Application
-An **Application** is a deployable product composed of specific versions of modules.
-Applications define which modules and components are deployed together to create a complete system.
+An **Application** is a deployable product composed of specific versions of Modules.
+Applications define which Modules and Components are deployed together to create a complete system.

 **Characteristics:**
-- Selects specific module versions
+- Selects specific Module versions
-- Can include subset of available components
+- Can include subset of available Components
 - Defines environment-specific configurations
 - Represents a deployable product or system

 ### Module Registry
-The **Module Registry** is a centralized catalog of all modules, their components, versions, and relationships.
-It serves as the source of truth for module discovery and dependency management.
+The **Module Registry** is a centralized catalog of all Modules, their Components, versions, and relationships.
+It serves as the source of truth for Module discovery and dependency management.

 **Contains:**
 - Module definitions and metadata